 This is in some ways the easiest marijuana growing method, especially for outdoor growing, but it’s not the most precise and productive.

 It’s hard to get high-quality commercial soil.
-Most of the soil sold in grow shops has something wrong in its components, aeration, and on-board nutrients, and may also have root aphids, fungus gnats and other pests built in.
+Most soil sold in grow shops has something wrong in its components, aeration, on-board nutrients, and may also contain fungus gnats and other pests built in.

-High quality soil is almost as expensive now as other grow media, but can be reused, and when used properly, it produces heavy, potent yields with less work than other types of marijuana growing systems.
+High quality soil is almost as expensive now as other grow media, but can be reused.
+When used properly, it produces heavy, potent yields with less technical problems and work than other types of marijuana growing systems.

 Growing Marijuana in Soilless Mix